Why I came to Observe: A SaaS Love Story

-A stark contrast to the promises of the garage-based startup with beer on tap, the coolest swag, promising the moon for all of humanity.
-This team simply wanted to make a great product that would solve common problems found in the Observability product space — as well as to improve the lives of SRE’s, DevOps Engineers, and even more junior and less tech-savvy roles.
-A cause I could get behind.
+This was a stark contrast to the promises of the garage-based startup with beer on tap, the coolest swag, each promising the moon for all of humanity.
+This team simply wanted to make a great product that would solve common problems found in the observability product space — as well as to improve the lives of SRE’s, DevOps Engineers, and even more junior and less tech-savvy roles.

 It’s safe to say I was impressed by the people.
-Observe seemed to be exactly the kind of startup I’d been looking for since my formative years at Spiceworks — a software startup based in Austin Tx; and a vanguard of startup culture in my opinion.
+Observe seemed to be exactly the kind of startup I’d been looking for since my formative years at Spiceworks — a software startup based in Austin, Tx, and vanguard of startup culture.

-The people, however, are only part of the equation that makes a great company, there is also the product.
-The reason for a companies’ existence, and how they can pay these talented people.
+The people, however, are only part of the equation that makes a great company.
+There is also the product, the reason for a company’s existence, and how they can pay these talented people.
 As I mentioned earlier, the product was something I assumed I’d have to learn to love — or at least pretend to love.

 Early in the demo, Jacob stressed the main tenets of the product and the principles that set it apart from competitors.

 - The ability to ingest anything (logs, metrics, traces…all just “events”)

 - Data modeling (shape data into “things”: customers, sessions, pods)

 - Bring context (build graphs to show how everything is related)

 - Track events over time (Go back to any state hours, days, months ago)